jellyfin/jellyfin.org/docs/general/server/quick-connect.md

 This feature streamlines the sign-in process, especially on devices with limited input options (like TVs or set-top boxes).
 Because it is part of the Jellyfin API, both first- and third-party clients can support it.

-## Enabling Quick Connect (Server)
+## Disabling Quick Connect (Server)

-Quick Connect must be enabled by the Jellyfin server administrator.
+By default, Quick Connect is enabled.
+To disable it, follow these steps:

-1. Go to the **Admin Dashboard** on your Jellyfin server. <br/>
+1. Go to the **Admin Dashboard** on your Jellyfin server.

     `Settings` > `Dashboard`
 2. Navigate to the **General** Tab
-3. Check the box:
+3. Uncheck the box:
    ✅ **Enable Quick Connect on this server**

 ## Supported Clients